Showing posts with label World War III. Show all posts

 Saturday, January 13, 2024

-WWIII part 3: Hamas, Houthi, Hezbollah
+WWIII part 3: The Middle East

 At least I’m not the only one calling it World War Three anymore.
 I’m starting to see WWIII headlines across major media outlets.

-In the past few days the U.S. and the U.K. have attacked more than 60 different targets in the country of Yemen, to Israel’s south.
+The U.S. and the U.K. have attacked more than 60 different targets in the country of Yemen, to Israel’s south.
 The targets were said to be support sites for the Houthi rebels in their attacks on American and other shipping in the Red Sea.
 Nearly all the targets contained ammunition, drones, and missiles supplied to the Houthis by Iran.

 Who are the Houthis, and what are they doing in Yemen?